gwDistSys20/gwDistSys20.github.io/hw3/hw3.md

 ...
 $
 ```
+This output shows that the starter code is working, but that it can't yet elect any leaders.

 ## The code
-Implement Raft by adding code to `raft/raft.go`.
+You must implement Raft's Leader Election by adding code to `raft/raft.go`.
 In that file you'll find skeleton code, plus examples of how to send and receive RPCs.

 Your implementation must support the following interface, although some of these functions will not be used for the Election phase.
 You'll find more details in comments in `raft.go`.